melkerton/postgrest-crud-dart/README.md

     -   Override modelName, primaryKey, toJson, and fromJson.
     -   The package [json_serializable](https://pub.dev/packages/json_serializable) is useful for building toJson and fromJson methods from a class.
 -   Instantiate a PostrestConfig object to connect your database.
--   Instantiate a Database object with PostgrestConfig.
+-   Instantiate a Database object with a PostgrestConfig object.
--   Instantiate `SERVICE` with Database.
+-   Instantiate `SERVICE` with a Database object.

 ## Example